 2010-12 Remembering Together: Reminiscence Training for Carers of people with dementia

-Partners in this international project are meeting four times over the course of the next two years to prepare and train, to share experience of running the project in their countries and to document the work.
+Partners in this international project met four times over the course of two years to prepare and train, to share experience of running the project in their countries and to document the work.

 These meetings are in Northern Ireland, Finland, Spain and Germany.
-The final meeting in Germany will include an exhibition of all the creative arts work produced during the project.
+The final meeting in Germany included an exhibition of all the creative arts work produced during the project.